 The study clearly shows that slugging tends to increase along the pipeline riser system as the slip ratio reduces.
 Increase in air velocity while keeping that of the liquid constant will prevent slugging in the pipeline riser system.
+This finding confirms the results of Mcquillan and Whalley (1985) as well as Mishima and Hibiki (1996).
+ANSYS CFX has a high modelling efficiency.
 Moreover, the interface and embedded numerical models and transient parameters are very efficient for analysing slugging.